Arvindprksh/arvindprksh.github.io/_posts/CodingInterview-ExtensionOfDataStructure/2016-07-07-Extension_Of_Double_Linked_List.md

 ---
 layout: post
-title: Extension of Douubly Linked List
+title: Extension of Douubly Linked List with XOR operator
 subtitle: How can I make doubly LinkedList efficiently ?
 category: Extenstion Of DataStructure
 tags: [list]